 Among them is Tiana Butler, an 18-year-old Philadelphia resident, who lost her father at age 11 and was raised by a single mother.

-Now a student at Penn State and the first in her family to attend college, Butler took part in yesterday’s program.
+Now a student at Penn State and the first in her family to attend college, Butler took part in yesterday’s online medical assistant degree program.
 She spoke in glowing terms about her summer internship at a medical facility in her hometown.

 “It was my first professional experience,” she said of the position, which paid $8 dollars an hour.
 “I was dressing up for work, going to meetings, making rounds with doctors and having encounters with patients.
 I gained responsibility.”